semacu/2022-intro-command-line/README.md

 ### Setup

 The data that we will use in the practical is available to download [here](https://github.com/semacu/2021-intro-command-line/blob/main/data/shell_data.zip).
-Click the `Download` button
+Click the `Download` button and save the `shell_data.zip` file into your `Desktop`.
+Then navigate to your Desktop and double-click on the zip file to uncompress it.
+A directory call `shell_data/` should now be available

 ### License